sendgrid/wordpress/readme.txt

 Contributors: team-rs
 Donate link: http://sendgrid.com/
 Tags: email, email reliability, email templates, sendgrid, smtp, transactional email, wp_mail,email infrastructure, email marketing, marketing email, deliverability, email deliverability, email delivery, email server, mail server, email integration, cloud email
-Requires at least: 3.3
+Requires at least: 4.2
 Tested up to: 4.5
-Stable tag: 1.8.2
+Stable tag: 1.9.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send emails throught SendGrid from your WordPress installation using SMTP or API integration.
+Send emails and upload contacts through SendGrid from your WordPress installation using SMTP or API integration.

 == Description ==

 SendGrid's cloud-based email infrastructure relieves businesses of the cost and complexity of maintaining custom email systems.
 SendGrid provides reliable delivery, scalability and real-time analytics along with flexible APIs that make custom integration a breeze.

 The SendGrid plugin uses SMTP or API integration to send outgoing emails from your WordPress installation.
 It replaces the wp_mail function included with WordPress.
+It also offers the possibility to upload contacts to your SendGrid account for marketing emails through a subscription widget.

-First, you need to have PHP-curl extension enabled.
-To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
+In order to send emails through SMTP you need to install the 'Swift Mailer' plugin.

-To have the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, and how your email will be sent - either through SMTP or API.
+To get the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, then choose how your email will be sent - either through SMTP or API.

 You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send an email from your application.

-You can set the template ID to be used in all your emails on the settings page or you can set it for each email in headers.
+You can set the template ID to be used in all your emails on the settings page or you can set it for each email in the headers.

 You can have an individual email sent to each recipient by setting x-smtpapi-to in headers: `'x-smtpapi-to: address1@sendgrid.com,address2@sendgrid.com'`.
 Note: when using SMTP method you need to have also the `to` address set (this may be dummy data since will be overwritten with the addresses from x-smtpapi-to) in order to be able to send emails.

 Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
 You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.

 There are a couple levels of integration between your WordPress installation and the SendGrid plugin: